kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/07_other_tools/transcript.md

 There are a small handful of other tools I'll be using.
-I've listed them out in the course notes and most of them are installed using your usual package manager, for example in my case I would do `brew install` followed by the package name.
+I've listed them out in the course notes and most of them are installed using your usual package manager, such as apt, or homebrew for macs.